Shoulder Injuries

 Maritime Shoulder Injury Causes

 Typically, shoulder injuries fall into two categories: injuries due to sudden trauma and injuries due to continuous strain.
 Whether you work at the harbor, docks, shipyard, or on a ship, tugboat, barge, fishing vessel, or oil rig, you and other seamen constantly place yourself at risk of a shoulder injury just by working in the maritime environment.
-In addition to using your arms and shoulders to lift, haul, tug, and turn on a daily basis, your shoulder may also come into violent contact with vessel equipment.
+In addition to using your arms and shoulders to lift and haul equipment, your shoulder may also come into violent contact with vessel machinery.
 Some of the most common causes for maritime shoulder injuries include:

 - Excessive and repetitive overhead motion performing daily work tasks